 Care partners must forget the word “remember” with the person who is living with dementia.
 Care partners must put aside feelings of anger and fear.
 They must try to understand what is happening to the person who is living with dementia.

-- Maintain a soft tone of voice
+- Maintain a soft tone of voice and smile while speaking.

 - Break down tasks into simple steps